matrix-org/matrix-spec-proposals/proposals/4136-shared-retry-hints.md

 The spec currently does not specify anything about how federation retry schedules: as part of this change, we propose explicitly adding that:

- * Servers should follow exponential or geometric backoff schedules (and MUST NOT retry linearly)
+ * Servers SHOULD follow exponential or geometric backoff schedules (and MUST NOT retry linearly)
  * Servers SHOULD reset their retry schedule for a given domain if they receive traffic from that domain, and immediately retry.
- * On joining a room, servers SHOULD attempt to federate with all newfound servers, connecting in reverse order of `retry_after`.
+ * On joining a room, servers SHOULD attempt to connect to all newfound servers (sending a no-op transaction if there are no other events to be sent), but queued in such a way to prioritise servers with lower `retry_after` value first, ensuring alive servers are prioritised over likely dead servers.
      * In other words: first attempting servers without a `retry_hint`, and then attempting servers with lower `retry_after` values, and then finally the servers with the largest `retry_after` values.
-     * However, if federation fails, then the joining server should seed its retry algorithm with the `retry_after` value for that server (rather than starting anew).
+     * However, if federation fails, then the joining server should seed its retry algorithm with the `retry_after` value for that destination (rather than starting a fresh retry schedule).
+ * If the joining server has already established a retry schedule for a given domain, it MUST ignore the `retry_hints` provided by the resident server for that domain.

 ## Alternatives